 Prospective contributors of code should contact a member of the Developers' Committee (DC) on their desire to provide software to the WRF system.
 At this time, wrfhelp (wrfhelp@ucar.edu) can be consulted for information on contacting the DC.
-Prospective contributors will be assigned a member of the DC to work with in the preparation and integration of their code into the repository.
+Prospective contributors will be assigned a liaison to work with in the preparation and integration of their code into the repository.

-It is the contributor's responsibility to make reasonable efforts to ensure that a proposed change is correct and that its impact on other parts of the model, if any, are described in adequate detail to any other developers who might be affected.
-Any impacted contributor may request a code review and may work with the originating contributor to run tests to validate that the change does no harm.
+It is the contributor's responsibility to make reasonable efforts to ensure that a proposed change is correct, meets WRF coding standards, and that its impact on other parts of the model, if any, are described in adequate detail to any other developers who might be affected.
+Any DC member may request a code review and may work with the originating contributor to run tests to validate that the change does no harm.
 Disagreements about changes to scientific results must be resolved before changes can be committed.
 Developers have effective veto power over changes that affect aspects of the WRF system for which they have primary responsibility.

-Before each DC meeting, each contributor will have already run the regression tests on their working copy, using code updated to the top of the repository trunk.
+Before each DC meeting, the DC liaison will have already run the regression tests on his/her working copy, using code updated to the top of the repository trunk.
 During the meeting, proposals will be reviewed, and those that are approved will be placed in a merge-test-commit queue.
-The contributors in the queue will the use the WRF Merge-Test-Commit procedure to commit their changes into the WRF source code repository.
+The DC members in the queue will the use the WRF Merge-Test-Commit procedure to commit their changes into the WRF source code repository.
 The Merge-Test-Commit procedure is described at https://wiki.ucar.edu/display/mmm/WRF+merge+test+commit+procedure.